 The universe is nearly 14 billion years old.
-Human existence makes up a tiny fraction of that time—if the history of earth was 24 hours, humans came into the picture just before 11:59 p.m.— and yet much we've spent much of that time fascinated with space.
+Human existence makes up a tiny fraction of that time—if the history of Earth was 24 hours, humans came into the picture just before 11:59 p.m.—and yet much we've spent much of that time fascinated with space.
 For so long, we have posited theories and done our best to reach the most distant corners of the universe.
-16th century Mesopotamians envisioned space as a cosmic ocean, while under the reign of the Roman Empire, Ptolemy theorized a geocentric universe.
+Sixteenth-century Mesopotamians envisioned space as a cosmic ocean, while under the reign of the Roman Empire, Ptolemy theorized a geocentric universe.
 In 2015, new evidence emerged supporting the existence of water on Mars, and today, space tourism is a hot topic of conversation.
-People at all points in history have had ideas about what lies beyond the sky, and have wanted both to understand and see it for themselves.
+People at all points in history have had ideas about what lies beyond the sky and have wanted both to understand and see it for themselves.

 Stacker has done extensive independent research to develop this list of 30 groundbreaking NASA missions, as told in photographs.
 The images depict some of NASA's most profound achievements and capture these missions in a way that is at once visually profound and scientifically meaningful.
 Read on to learn about some of the most incredible moments and missions in NASA history.

 You might also like: 30 spectacular images of Earth from space

 Way back in 1958, the launch of Explorer 1 marked a crucial turning point: this was the first time the United States succeeded in launching a satellite into space.
 The Soviet Union had launched Sputnik 1 in late 1957, and Explorer 1 showcased the fact that the United States was very much a contender in the space race.
 Explorer 1 transmitted signals to Earth for just under four months, and was finally destroyed years later, in 1970, when it reentered Earth's atmosphere.